 In the body, heavy use of alcohol is known to cause cancer in several ways, including the following:5,6

 - As the body processes alcohol, it becomes acetaldehyde—a fleeting, yet highly toxic carcinogen capable of damaging genetic material and causing cellular injury.

 - Through a process called oxidation, alcohol triggers increased production of free radicals that damage DNA, proteins, and fats.

-- Alcohol hinders the body’s natural capacity for converting and absorbing helpful nutrients like folate (which may lower the risk of certain cancers).
+- Alcohol hinders the body’s natural capacity for converting and absorbing helpful nutrients like folate (which may lower an individual’s risk of certain cancers).

-- Drinking alcohol adds excess calories to the diet, increasing the risk of obesity, another risk factor for cancer.
+- Drinking alcohol adds excess calories to the diet, increasing a person’s risk of obesity—another risk factor for cancer.